OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/server.md

 weight: 2
 ---

-Server manages server-side operations for the MoQ protocol.
-It listens for incoming connections, establishes sessions, relays data, and manages their lifecycle.
+`moqt.Server` manages server-side operations for the MoQ protocol.
+It listens for incoming QUIC connections, establishes MoQ sessions, relays data, and manages their lifecycle.

 {{% details title="Overview" closed="true" %}}